melsod/ITS_annonymizer/README.md

 2. Select input folder (allows user to choose input ITS files)
 3. Select output folder (allows user to choose where to save anonymized files - it is recommended to have an empty output folder already made!)
 4. Click "Fully anonymize files" (anonymizes all the sensitive/non-anonymous data in the files - see below for details)

-### In development:

-5. Partially anonymize files (anonymizes only data specified)
+5. OR Partially anonymize files:
-6. checkbuttons: when selected, the data in that row of the ITS file will be left in ITS original format
+	1. Click the desired checkbuttons to leave the desired data in the ITS file's original format.
+	2. Click "Partially anonymize files"(anonymizes only data specified)

+### Checkbuttons

+Each checkbutton, if checked will exclude the corresponding row of data from anonymization.
+Data in each row are:

+1. Child Data
+	1. PrimaryChild row: date of birth
+	2. ChildInfo row: date of birth
+	3. Child row: date of birth, enrollment date, child ID
+2. Time Data
+	1. ITS row: file name, time file was created
+	2. All instances of timestamps throughout the file (if "only_time" is set to true, the timestamps, but not dates, will be preserved)

 ## Anonymization and Rationale